5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says, “Now you are learning discernment.”

-It is withdrawal from unexamined life.
+It is withdrawal from the unexamined life.

 A door opens into the outside.

-There is no room at all this time—just a wide field and a large wheel set upright in the earth, turning slowly.
+No room at all this time—just a wide field and a large wheel set upright in the earth, turning slowly.

 No motor.
 No visible mechanism.
 It turns as if it belongs to the world itself.